-ANZAC day presented a long weekend in 2015 and long weekends mean people cook less.
+ANZAC day – and long weekends mean people cook less.
 HELL was keen to boost sales over the long weekend yet did not want to be seen to be ‘jumping on the ANZAC bandwagon’ as with many other lowbrow campaigns circulating at the time of the event.
 Additionally, ANZAC Day did not present a particularly appropriate alignment for the often provocative Hell brand.

 We had to be careful.
 While the ANZACs went through hell themselves, we weren’t looking for controversy.